mozilla-services/loads/docs/source/glossary.rst

    outputs
-     Some python code in charge of generating reports (in real time or not) about a loads run.
+     Some python code in charge of generating reports (in real time or not) about a Loads run.
 Outputs are running on the client side.

    workers
      Each agent can spawn a number of workers, which does the actual queries.